Dervall/Piglet/README.md

 Apart from compiling the source yourself, the easiest way to get your hands on the library is to use NuGet.
 Just search for Piglet, and you shall be rewarded.

+* 1.0.1 Added missing Piglet.XML file to the NuGet package.
+Documentation should now be available in intellisense.
 * 1.0.0 First NuGet release

 Contributing